aaestrada/steerage/README.md

 ### Configuration options

-- `config` - String or array of fully resolved paths to configuration documents.
-Defaults to `[]`. (relative paths in this document are from the document's location).
+- `config` - (Required) String or array of fully resolved paths to configuration documents. (relative paths in this document are from the document's location).
-- `basedir` - optional alternative location to base [shortstop](https://github.com/krakenjs/shortstop) relative paths from.
+- `basedir` - (Optional) Alternative location to base [shortstop](https://github.com/krakenjs/shortstop) relative paths from.
-- `onconfig(store)` - hook for modifying config prior to creating list of plugins to register — may be async function or promise.
+- `onconfig(store)` - Hook for modifying config prior to creating list of plugins to register — may be async function or promise.
-- `protocols` - optional additional custom [shortstop](https://github.com/krakenjs/shortstop) protocols.
+- `protocols` - (Optional) Additional custom [shortstop](https://github.com/krakenjs/shortstop) protocols.
-- `environment` - optional additional criteria for [confidence](https://github.com/hapijs/confidence) property resolution and defaults to `{ env: process.env }`.
+- `environment` - (Optional) Additional criteria for [confidence](https://github.com/hapijs/confidence) property resolution and defaults to `{ env: process.env }`.

 ### Example onconfig hook